VI. General Guidelines on Contracts and Biddable Work

 - Economic Conditions Clause:

-Should there be a significant decline in the economy one year prior to the Group’s arrival causing the sleeping room rates and overall pricing at the Hotel to be lower that the contracted rates and estimated revenues for additional items such as food and beverage, meeting room rental, and other ancillary revenues which are presently ratified herein, the parties agree to discuss a revision of attendance numbers, the room block guarantee, attrition allowance, meeting space, food and beverage guarantees and other relevant pricing for ancillary services as applicable without liability to Group.
+Should there be a significant decline in the economy one year prior to the Group’s arrival causing the sleeping room rates and overall pricing at the Hotel to be lower that the contracted rates and estimated revenues for additional items such as food and beverage, meeting room rental, and other ancillary revenues ratified herein, the parties agree to discuss a revision of attendance numbers, the room block guarantee, attrition allowance, meeting space, food and beverage guarantees and other relevant pricing for ancillary services as applicable without liability to Group.
 Both Hotel and Group further agree that the room rates will not be any higher than $(contracted room rate), per signed and countersigned contract dated TBD.

 Contracts for the above services are negotiated the year of the Annual Meeting.
 Competitive bids are sought with the Meeting Manager and the Administrative Officer working in cooperation with the Local Arrangements Chair, if needed.
 The lowest bid that meets our requirements is awarded.